 Can’t people who don’t believe in God be just as moral as those who do?
 Why say that the existence of human morality points to the existence of a “Higher Power”?

 If God does not exist then objective moral principles and obligations do not exist.
 Morality would only be a matter of individual or cultural opinion.
-But this would mean that torturing babies for fun, rape, and child abuse are not really objectively wrong, and are only a matter of opinion.
+But this would mean that torturing babies for fun, raping someone, or abusing a child are not really objectively wrong, and are only a matter of opinion.
 How likely is it, though, that these atrocities are not really objectively wrong?
 Can you live with this conclusion?
 Our deepest intuitions inform us that these actions are horribly wrong.

 There is a summary of a moral argument for God’s existence: